-Because midsize cars are so popular, virtually every major mainstream manufacturer offers one.
+Because midsize cars have traditionally been so popular, virtually every major mainstream manufacturer offers one.
 Some even offer two.
-In all, the class contains 15 contenders.
+In all, the class contains 14 contenders.

 Considering those numbers, there really aren’t many variations available in the class.
 The majority of the cars are only offered as 4-door, front-wheel-drive sedans.
-However, there are three wagons to be found, and there are four vehicles available with all-wheel drive.
+However, there are two wagons to be found, and there are three vehicles available with all-wheel drive.

-Powertrains are more diverse.
-Four-cylinder and V6 gas engines dominate, but there are also eight models that offer a hybrid.
+Powertrains are slightly more diverse.
+Four-cylinder engines dominate, but V6s aren’t far behind.
+There are also eight models that offer a hybrid.

 The two sales leaders of the midsize-car class—the Honda Accord